|1. Multinational Corporations|

 (ii) Wage rates may be lower in LDCs.

 (iii) Environmental regulations may be lax in LDCs (e.g., China).
-Itai-Itai (meaning: ouch ouch) disease in Japan since the 1920s was caused by cadmium poisoning.
+Itai-Itai (meaning: ouch ouch) disease in Japan since the 1920s was caused by chromium-6 poisoning.
 Contaminated effluents leaked into rice paddies and water source.)
 Watch the movie, Erin Brochovich.
+(Hexavalent Chromium)

 (iv) meet Consumer demands in the foreign countries

 (v) mining industry is often located at the source.

 Once the firm chooses foreign production as a method of delivering goods to foreign markets, it must decide whether to establish a foreign production subsidiary or license the technology to a foreign firm.

 Licensing is usually the first experience (because it is easy)

 e.g.: Kentucky Fried Chicken in the U.K.

 Financial risk is zero.

 royalty payment = a fixed % of sales